Cloud-SPAN/create-aws-instance-2-manage-instance/_episodes/02-manage-aws-instance.md

 > As launched, your instance has only access to an admin user account called **ubuntu**.
 We need to set up access to the Cloud-SPAN user account called **csuser** which is the account configured with both 'omics data and analysis tools.
 >
 > 5. [**Update your instance type**](#5-update-your-instance-type).\
 > It is easy to change the instance type of your instance in case you need more processing power.
-You are likely to incur costs if you use an instance type other than the **t2.micro** instance type, but see the next lesson [AWS costs explained](https://cloud-span.github.io/create-aws-instance-3-costs-explained/), episode [The AWS Free Tier](https://cloud-span.github.io/create-aws-instance-3-costs-explained/01-free-tier/index.html), where it is explained how you can use resources over the Free-Tier limits for short periods of time without incurring costs during the Free Tier period.
+However, you will incur costs if you use an instance type other than the **t2.micro** instance type.
 {: .callout}

 # 1. Setup billing alerts
 You have logged in to the AWS Console.
-To setup billing alerts, go to the **Billing Dashboard** using the drop-down menu *user@accountalias* (or *user@accountnumber* if you did not create an alias) on the top right.
+To setup billing alerts, go to the **Billing Dashboard** using the drop-down menu *user@accountalias* (or *user@accountnumber* if you did not create an alias) on the top right, see the screenshot below.

 On the Billing Dashboard page the region will be set to 'Global' on the top right.